orangy/squash/README.md

   Schema can also be generated from definitions, which is ideal for fast prototyping and tests.
 * *Unopinionated*.
 There is no prescribed way on how to manage your transactions, connections, or data objects.
 * *Extensible*.
 Connection, that manages SQL execution and result set mapping, can be extended to support specific database engine needs.
-  Dialect, responsible for building relevant SQL statements and queries, can be overriden or replaced to support specific SQL language variants.
+  Dialect, responsible for building relevant SQL statements and queries, can be overridden or replaced to support specific SQL language variants.
 * *Kotlin*.

 Quick Samples